 Aegis

-The frameworks that came out of building and operating Aegis — UCS, Emergent Judgment, R4T-ACL — are not theoretical contributions to a literature.
-They are specifications extracted from real operational failures and built into real solutions.
+The frameworks that came out of operating Aegis — the Unified Cognitive Substrate, Emergent Judgment, the cognitive architecture stack — are not theoretical contributions to a literature.
+They are specifications extracted from real operational failures and built into working solutions.
 Aegis is the proof of concept for all of them simultaneously.

 Why Individual Practitioners